foreverphoenix/the-phoenix-flavour/content/skyrim-se/mod-installation/18-clutter.md

   * `meshes\furniture\blacksmithforgemarker.nif`
   * `meshes\furniture\blacksmithforgemarkerwr.nif`
   * `meshes\furniture\blacksmithingskyforgemarker.nif`
+  * `textures\dlc02\plants\`

 > The first five meshes conflict with and overwrite the arguably superior ones from Skyrim 3D Cooking.
-> The final three meshes overwrite Embers HD and prevent its forge textures from being applied.
+The blacksmith forge meshes overwrite Embers HD and prevent its forge textures from being applied.
+The textures from the plants folder are deleted because they would overwrite fadingsignal's Scathecraw HD if that was installed.

 ##### [Aetherial Crown by Saerileth - Plugin Replacer](https://www.nexusmods.com/skyrimspecialedition/mods/23631?tab=files)